fury-gl/fury/docs/source/posts/2022/2022-08-03-week-9-praneeth.rst

 What did you do this week?
 --------------------------
 I started this week by creating a quick PR `#645 <https://github.com/fury-gl/fury/pull/645>`_ for the UI sliders.
 The sliders raised ``ZeroDivsionError`` when the min and max values were the same.
-To solve this I handled the case where the value_range becomes zero and then manually set the handle position to zero.
+To solve this, I handled the case where the value_range becomes zero and then manually set the handle position to zero.

-Then I updated the implementation of the Grouping Shapes feature to support the translation and rotation of the shapes grouped together as you can see below.
+Then I updated the implementation of the Grouping Shapes feature to support the translation and rotation of the shapes grouped together, as you can see below.

 .. image:: https://user-images.githubusercontent.com/64432063/183248609-4281087c-c930-4141-907a-5a906732524a.gif
     :width: 400